 We are evaluating TSHA-102 in the REVEAL Phase 1/2 adolescent and adult trial, which is a first-in-human, open-label, randomized, dose-escalation and dose-expansion study evaluating the safety and preliminary efficacy of TSHA-102 in adolescent and adult females aged 12 years and older with Rett syndrome due to MECP2 loss-of-function mutation.
 The trial is taking place in Canada and the United States.
-We dosed the first two adult patients with Rett syndrome in 2023.
-There have been no treatment-emergent serious adverse events as of the 35-week assessment post-treatment for the first adult patient treated.
-In addition, there have been no treatment-emergent serious adverse events as of the 19-week assessment post-treatment for the second adult patient treated.
-The independent data monitoring committee, or IDMC, meeting to review the clinical data from the first two adult patients and the first pediatric patient took place in February 2024.
-The IDMC approved our request to proceed to earlier dose escalation in the adolescent and adult trial, enabling early advancement to cohort 2.
-The first patient in cohort 2 (high dose, 1x1015 total vg) has been enrolled, and dosing has been scheduled for the second quarter of 2024.
-We expect to provide an update on available safety and efficacy data from completed cohort 1 (low dose, 5.7x1014 total vg) in mid-2024.
-We expect to report initial available safety and efficacy data from cohort 2 (high dose, 1x1015 total vg) in the second half of 2024.
+We dosed the first two adult patients with Rett syndrome in 2023, and cohort 1 is considered complete.
+We expect to report an update on safety and efficacy data from cohort 1 in the first half of 2025.
+The Independent Data Monitoring Committee, or IDMC, approved our request to proceed to earlier dose escalation in the adolescent and adult trial, enabling early advancement to cohort 2 (high dose cohort of 1x1015 total vg).
+The first patient in cohort 2 was dosed in the second quarter of 2024, and following review of the initial 42-day safety data, the IDMC approved dosing of the second patient in cohort 2 of the adolescent and adult trial.
+The second patient in cohort 2 has been enrolled, and dosing is expected in the third quarter of 2024.
+TSHA-102 was generally well tolerated, with no serious adverse events, or SAEs, or dose-limiting toxicities, or DLTs, as of the initial six-week assessment in the first patient treated in cohort two of the adolescent and adult trial.
+We expect to report safety and efficacy data from cohort 2 in the first half of 2025.

 We are also evaluating TSHA-102 in the REVEAL Phase 1/2 pediatric trial, which is an open-label, randomized, dose-escalation and dose-expansion study evaluating the safety and preliminary efficacy of TSHA-102 in pediatric females with Rett syndrome due to MECP2 loss-of-function mutation.
-The trial is taking place in the United States.
-We submitted a CTA to the United Kingdom's Medicines and Healthcare Products Regulatory Agency, or MHRA, for pediatric patients with Rett syndrome and submitted an IND application for pediatric patients with Rett syndrome to the FDA for TSHA-102 early in the third quarter of 2023.

-In August 2023, we received clearance from the FDA on our IND for TSHA-102 in pediatric patients with Rett syndrome and dosed the first Rett syndrome pediatric patient in December 2023.
-In February 2024, the IDMC provided clearance to dose the second pediatric patient following review of initial clinical data from the six-week post-treatment assessment from the first pediatric patient dosed.
-We dosed the second patient in cohort 1 in the first quarter of 2024.
-We expect to report initial available safety and efficacy data from cohort 1 (low dose, 5.7×10^{14} total vg) in mid-2024.
-We expect to report initial available safety and efficacy data from cohort 2 (high dose, 1×10^{15} total vg) in the second half of 2024.
+The trial is taking place in the United States and the United Kingdom.
+In August 2024, we announced that Health Canada authorized the CTA for TSHA-102 in pediatric patients with Rett syndrome, enabling expansion of the ongoing REVEAL Phase 1/2 pediatric trial into Canada.
+In late 2023 and early 2024, we dosed the first two pediatric patients, and cohort 1 is considered complete.
+We expect to report an update on safety and efficacy data from cohort 1 in the first half of 2025.
+In February 2024, the IDMC approved our request to proceed to earlier dose escalation in the REVEAL pediatric trial, enabling earlier advancement to cohort 2.
+The first patient in cohort 2 has been enrolled, and dosing is expected in the third quarter of 2024.
+We expect to report safety and efficacy data from cohort 2 in the first half of 2025.